mzattera/b2fJ/docs/index_new.md

 Finally, we must re-build the b2fJ Virtual Machine that, as explained above, will embed your program which will be executed when the JVM is launched.

-The below command is a batch file that uses cc65, a 6502 cross-assembler (re)distributed with b2fJ, to compile the JVM for the C64.
+The below command is a batch file that uses cc65, a 6502 cross-assembler (re)distributed together with b2fJ, to compile the JVM for the C64.

     buildJVM